LIFX/lifx-sdk-android/README.md

 ### Lights, Light Collections and Addressing

 The underlying LIFX system has three types of internal address: device, tag and broadcast.
 Device addressing will target an individual device, tag addressing will target all devices that have a particular tag, and broadcast addressing addressing will target all devices.
 Due to the way the underlying LIFX Binary Protocol works, you'll see much faster responses by targetting a tag (using a Tagged Light Collection) rather than targetting every device within that tag individually.
-The same goes for targetting all lights - if you want to change the state on all lights, you'll see much faster performance targetting `-[LFXNetworkContext allLightsCollection]` instead of targetting each device individually.
+The same goes for targetting all lights - if you want to change the state on all lights, you'll see much faster performance targetting `LFXNetworkContext.getAllLightsCollection()` instead of targetting each device individually.

 ### Lights